ManuSquall/visualstudio-docs.fr-fr/docs/extensibility/how-to-get-a-service.md

 ---
-title: "Comment : obtenir un Service | Documents Microsoft" ms.custom: ms.date: 11/04/2016
+title: 'How to: Get a Service | Microsoft Docs' ms.custom: ms.date: 11/04/2016
 ms.reviewer: